Download AppWin Assured Cashback

 • Top choices include Bharat Bond ETF series (2030, 2031, 2032) and government securities ETFs (such as LIC Nifty 10 Year G-Sec ETF).

-• Investments can be made through a NRO or NRE bank account.
-The account should be linked to a PIS or Non-PIS (Portfolio Investment Scheme) Demat account.
+• NRIs can make investments through a NRO or NRE bank account.
+The account should be linked to a PIS (Portfolio Investment Scheme) or Non-PIS Demat account.

 How UK NRIs can Invest in India’s GIFT City